 “Though many have been cold, few have been frozen”

 The YM’s learned about antenna rigging and aiming and the need to keep batteries warm.
+(Keeping batteries warm inside your sleeping bag is a real treat!)
 We were using an FT-897 ricebox radio transceiver mounted inside an ammunition box along with an antenna tuner, CW key and gel cell batteries.
 Antennas rigged in the trees.

 Many of these young people went on to get their FCC Amateur Radio Operators licenses.

 Then, off to the MWTC for their summer Mountain Leaders school tailored for the Young Marines.
 This was unfortunately the last time the USMC was able to host the Young Marines program.
 Real world OPTEMPO saw many more Marine units cycling through the school so we took a back seat.
 As it should be.
 We’ll see what the future holds but the skills taught here can be applied, practiced and utilized in many other outdoor settings.
 Improvise, Adapt, Overcome.

 Make sure a Bear doesn’t move in before you complete it….The basic Lean-To with a campfire heat reflector wall.
 Simple, works great.